carlosug/READMEtoP-PLAN/experiments/training_corpus/README.md

 ` -->

-* `Moderate`: label a research software repository that requires several `dependencies` and offers multiple installation methods (or options).
+* `Moderate`: label a research software repository that requires several `dependencies,` and offers multiple installation methods (or options).
 Especially for DL frameworks.

 <!-- `## Prerequisites`